Exclusive interview with Khan Tattoo by Iva Kanceska 27/08 /2010

 A: Every tattoo is difficult.

-Q: Have you ever changed somebody’s mind and talked him/her
+Q: Have you ever changed somebody’s mind in getting a tattoo?

 A: Yes, It happens sometimes.